AnggaR96s/Reforestation/README.md

-## Why did the barber win the race?
-He took a short cut.
+## Why are ghosts bad liars?
+Because you can see right through them!